 format descriptors from the elements and stores them internally as

 When a user searches or browses for applications on Google Play, the service compares the texture compression formats supported by the application with those supported by the user's device.
-The comparison is based on the format descriptor strings and a match must be exact.
+The comparison is based on the format descriptor strings, and the match must be exact.

-If any of an application's supported texture compression formats is also supported by the device, Google Play allows the user to see the application and potentially download it.
-Otherwise, if none of the application's formats is supported by the device, Google Play filters the application so that it is not available for download.
+If any of an application's supported texture compression formats are also supported by the device, Google Play lets the user see the application and potentially download it.
+If none of the application's formats is supported by the device, Google Play filters the application so that it isn't available for download.

-Google Play does not apply any filtering based on GL texture compression format.
+Google Play doesn't apply any filtering based on GL texture compression format.